luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 ### Installing a VM

-LuxGo searches for and registers plugins under the `plugins` directory of the [build directory](../nodes/maintain/luxd-config-flags#build-directory).
+Luxd searches for and registers plugins under the `plugins` directory of the [build directory](../nodes/maintain/luxd-config-flags#build-directory).

 To install the virtual machine onto your node, you need to move the built virtual machine binary under this directory.